whitel/mozilla-syncserver-dockerfile/README.md

 mozilla-syncserver-dockerfile
 =============================

-This is a dockerfile to build and run Mozilla SyncServer within a docker container
+This is a dockerfile to build and run Mozilla SyncServer within a docker container based on a centos base image

+The Dockerfile (and this content) is based on https://github.com/acaranta/mozilla-syncserver-dockerfile

 It is based on https://github.com/mozilla-services/syncserver